Bonchon Chicken: Market expansion

-The Bonchon Chicken restaurant began in 2002 in Busan, South Korea.
+Due to domestic market saturation, the company transitioned to an international franchise model.
 The first location in the U.S. was in Fort Lee, New Jersey.
-It later spread to California, New York, Connecticut, Illinois, Pennsylvania, Maryland, Massachusetts, Minnesota, New Jersey, Virginia, North Carolina, Florida, Texas, Delaware and Washington state.
-The Korean fried chicken franchise currently operates in 21 states in the U.S. and 8 countries internationally.
+It later spread to California, New York, Connecticut, Illinois, Pennsylvania, Maryland, Massachusetts, Minnesota, New Jersey, Virginia, North Carolina, Florida, Texas, Delaware, and Washington state.
+The Korean fried chicken franchise currently operates in 21 states in the U.S. and over 10 countries internationally.
+In the Southeast Asian market, the company utilized master franchise partnerships, beginning with the Scotland Food Group to establish fast-casual locations in the Philippines in 2010.
+Similar expansion models were applied in Thailand, Cambodia, and Vietnam.